+DEGREE REQUIREMENTS

-DEGREE REQUIREMENTS To qualify for graduation, a student must:
+To qualify for graduation, a student must:

-- 1. Complete the courses and hours specifically required and accepted for the curriculum with a grade point average of 2.0 ("C").
-Students who transfer from another institution must earn grade points equal in number to the additional hours required a t AUM for completion of the curriculum--a GPA of 2.0 ("C") as well as an overall GPA of 2.0 ("C"), which includes transfer work and AUM work. - 2.
-Complete the English composition requirements with a minimum of a "C" average (either at AUM or as transfer credit).
-See the section on English requirements in this catalog. - 3.
-Complete the 35 hours of composition, history, science, and mathematics identified as part of the University Liberal Education Program with a GPA of at least 2.0 ("C"). - 4.
-Complete all courses identified in the major field of study with a GPA of at least 2.0 ("C"). - Complete a minimum of 200 quarter hours of passing credit within the framework of the identified field of study.
+- 1. Complete the courses and hours specifically required and accepted for the curriculum with a grade point average of 2.0 ('C').
+Students who transfer from another institution must earn grade points equal in number to the additional hours required at AUM for completion of the curriculum--a GPA of 2.0 ('C') as well as an overall GPA of 2.0 ('C'), which includes transfer work and AUM work. - 2.
+Complete the English composition requirements with a minimum grade of 'C' in each course.
+See the section on English requirements in this catalog for the limitation on acceptable transfer credit. - 3.
+Complete the courses identified as part of the University Liberal Education Program with a GPA of at least 2.0 ('C'). - 4.
+Complete all courses identified in the major field of study with a GPA of at least 2.0 ('C'). - 5.
+Complete a minimum of 200 quarter hours of passing credit within the framework of the identified field of study.
 Credit earned in developmental courses (EH 090, EDN 090, MH 090, RED 090) will be in addition to minimum degree requirements. - 6.
 Be free of probation or suspension status at the end of the desired quarter of graduation.
-Even though the GPA in specifically required and accepted courses for the curriculum may be 2.0 ("C"), the overall record of courses attempted may place the student in jeopardy.
+Even though the GPA in specifically required and accepted courses for the curriculum may be 2.0 ('C'), the overall record of courses attempted may place the student in jeopardy.

-NOTE: The above requirements are general university graduation requirements.
+NOTE: The requirements stated above are general university graduation requirements.
 Individual schools and departments may impose more stringent requirements.
 Schools and departments may not impose less stringent requirements.
 Students should contact individual schools and departments to determine the exact graduation requirements for their desired major.